puitiza/ecommerce/payment-service/README.md

 # Payment Service

-The Payment Service handles payment processing for orders in the e-commerce platform, integrating with external payment gateways (e.g., Stripe) and communicating with the `order-service` via Kafka events.
-It uses PostgreSQL for persistent storage and Keycloak for authentication.
+The Payment Service is a dedicated microservice responsible for handling payment processing within the e-commerce platform.
+It integrates with external payment gateways and securely manages payment-related transactions.

 ## Key Features

-- **Payment Processing**: Processes payments for orders, integrating with external gateways.
+- **Payment Processing**: Processes payment requests from the Order Service.
-- **Authentication & Authorization**: Secured with Keycloak OAuth2 and JWT, requiring authentication for all endpoints except public Swagger routes.
+- **Transaction Management**: Records and manages payment transactions.
-- **Event-Driven Integration**: Consumes order events from Kafka to trigger payment processing.
+- **External Gateway Integration**: Designed to integrate with external payment gateways (e.g., Stripe, PayPal).
-- **Database**: Uses PostgreSQL for storing payment data, with automatic JPA configuration by Spring Boot.
-- **Monitoring**: Supports distributed tracing with Zipkin and metrics with Prometheus.
+- **RESTful API**: Exposes a clear API for payment operations.
+- **Security**: Secured with JWT authentication via Keycloak.

+## Technologies

+- **Spring Boot 3.0**: Framework for building robust microservices.
+- **PostgreSQL**: Relational database for persistent storage of payment data.
+- **Spring Data JPA / Hibernate**: For data persistence and ORM.
+- **Spring Security**: For authentication and authorization using OAuth2 Resource Server.
+- **Spring Cloud Config Client**: To fetch centralized configurations.
+- **Eureka Client**: For service registration and discovery.
+- **Springdoc OpenAPI**: For API documentation and Swagger UI.

 ## Configuration